-Native advertising is a type of advertising that matches the other content on the platform upon which it appears.
-Such ads look like unpaid content, so the users do not identify them as ads.
+Native advertising is a type of advertising that matches all the content on a platform on which it appears.
+Such ads resemble unpaid content, so users do not identify them as ads.

 In this article, we will explain why you should use native advertising and how to make it work.
-We will show the benefits of native advertising, describe the types of native ads and give examples.
+We will go over the benefits of native advertising, describe the types of native ads, and provide examples.

-There are different ways to promote products.
-Native advertising is one of the most popular of them.
-Here we will explain why you should use native ads and how they can boost your business.
+There are different ways to promote products, and native advertising must be the most popular one.
+Here, we will explain why you should use native ads and how they can scale your business.

-The main advantage of native advertising is that it does not cause rejection among the audience.
-Consumers become more resistant to traditional ads and develop "banner blindness".
-On the other hand, native ads are not identified as promoted content and do not have straight calls to action.
+The main advantage of native advertising is that it does not provoke immediate audience rejection.
+Consumers become more resistant to traditional ads and develop banner blindness.
+Even so, native ads are not identified as promoted content and do not have straight calls to action.

-Below we describe in detail why using this type of advertising is useful.
+Here is why implementing this type of advertising is so effective:

-- Native ads work.
-They increase the purchase intent of customers and engage them more than the original editorial content.
-Consumers interact with native ads more than with the other types of advertising.
+- Native ads pan out.
+They increase customers’ purchase intent and engage them more than original editorial content.
+Consumers interact with native ads more than with other types of advertising.

 - Native ads don’t tire out the audience.
-They do not cause ad fatigue which occurs when the audience gets bored with seeing ads.
-Native advertising engages the customers and they do not feel tired watching it.
+They do not cause ad fatigue that occurs when audiences get bored of constantly looking at ads.
+Native advertising engages customers without making them feel tired.

 - Consumers are more loyal to native ads.
-They know that native ads are a form of advertising.
-However, if the resource has already shown the expertise, advertising will not cause a negative reaction.
-There has been an experiment at Stanford University on how people distinguish native ads from other content on the platform.
-Researchers found out that consumers identify native advertising easily.
-However, it still affects their purchase behavior significantly.
+They are aware that native ads are a form of advertising.
+However, if a resource has already proven its expertise, such advertising will not cause a negative reaction.
+An experiment at Stanford University on how people distinguish native ads from other types of content proved that although consumers identify native advertising easily, it still affects their purchase behavior significantly.

-Now you know why you should use native advertising.
-Let’s proceed to the way ads work.
+Now that you know why you should use native advertising, let’s proceed to find out the way native ads work.

 How do native ads work?

-The goal of native advertising is to create a natural advertising message to increase the number of targeted actions.
-The key factors for success are platforms where you place ads and the content you promote.
+The goal of native advertising is to create a natural advertising message and increase the number of targeted actions.
+The platform where you place your ads and the content you promote are your key factors for success.
 Consumers see native advertising embedded into sites or apps they use every day.
-It is subtly and naturally woven into the digital content and feels like it should be here.
-If people are interested in advertised products, they are more likely to engage with ads, even if they are labeled as “sponsored” or “branded".
+It is subtly and naturally woven into the digital content and feels like it should be there.
+If people are interested in advertised products, they are more likely to engage with ads even if they are labeled as “sponsored” or “branded.”

-To sum up, native ads work because they do not look like ads and bring value to the customers.
-Let’s move to the next part to discover the advantages of native advertising.
+To sum up, native ads pan out because they do not look like ads and bring value to customers.
+Let’s move to the next section to discover the advantages of native advertising.

 Benefits of Native Advertising

-If you want to promote your business, we recommend looking closely at this type of advertising.
-Here we provide its benefits and explain why they are so crucial.
+If you want to promote your business, we recommend giving this type of advertising a try.
+Let’s review some native advertising benefits and talk about why they are so crucial.

-- Native advertising does not invade personal space.
-Such ads fit into the platform format rather organically.
-So consumers receive the needed information and do not notice the difference between plain and promoted content.
+- Native advertising does not invade users’ personal space.
+Native ads fit into the platform format rather organically.
+This way, consumers find the info they are looking for and do not notice the difference between regular and promoted content.

-- Users cannot block such advertisements.
-They can block only certain elements, but if they use a platform, they will meet native advertising anyway.
+- Users cannot block native ads.
+They can block only certain elements, but they will stumble across native advertising anyway if they use a platform where it is embedded.

-- Natural advertising does not fall into the "banner blindness" zone.
+- Natural advertising does not fall into the banner blindness zone.
 According to a study carried out by IPG Media Lab & Sharethrough, natural advertising has more chances to become viral on social networks.
-Consumers look through native ads 53% more frequently than display ads and 32% of respondents are ready to share such advertising information.
+Consumers look through native ads 53% more often than display ads, and 32% of respondents are ready to share the native ad information.

-As you can see, native advertising is a great method to promote your business.
+As you can see, native advertising is an excellent method to promote your business.
 We will describe the types of native ads in the next section.

 Types of Native Ads

-The choice of a native ad format depends on many factors.
-They include niche, industry, price policy, target audience, and its preferences, available resources, etc. Let’s discover the most common types of native ads to understand which one would be the best for your business.
+The choice of a native ad format depends on many factors, including niche, industry, price policy, target audience and its preferences, available resources, etc. Let’s discover the most common types of native ads to understand which ones are the best for your business.

 The most popular types of native advertising are sponsored social media content, advertorial articles, and collaborative content.
 Take a closer look at each one below.